The town of Lawrence was once the centre of one of The World’s largest gold rushes, being the first gold rush town in Otago.

-Boutique shops, quirky characters, cafes and a wonderfully old fashioned museum line the town’s main street while the beautiful Bellview Wetlands are only a stone’s throw away, the perfect place to daydream.
+Boutique shops, quirky cafes and a wonderfully old fashioned museum line the town’s main street while the beautiful Bellview Wetlands are only a stone’s throw away, the perfect place to daydream.

 Lawrence is also where a local school teacher composed the music for New Zealand’s national anthem in 1876.
 He is buried in the town’s hilltop cemetery which is noted for its elaborate Victorian ironwork, Celtic crosses and Chinese section.

-Oh and Lawrence and Waitahuna both have 9-hole golf courses.
+Lawrence and Waitahuna both have 9-hole golf courses.